Carlyle Sailing Association

-The programs emphasize learn-to and practice sail classes.
+The programs emphasize learn-to-sail and practice sail classes.
 Students will learn to solo sail in the simple, stable, designed Optimist Pram and will also have the opportunity to sail the more high-performance O'pen Skiff.
-Instructions will include information from the REACH program, introduce to boat rigging, recreational sailing, and safe boating practices.
+Instructions will include information from the CANVAS online modules, introduce boat rigging, recreational sailing, and safe boating practices.

 Juniors with advanced sailing skills will be given the opportunity to learn about advanced boat handling, tactics, and rules while participating in individual racing, match racing, and team racing.

 Who should enroll in our Junior Sailing Sessions?